From Sports to Arts: Study Hall College students excels at Fusion Fest 2026

 The event successfully provided a platform for students to demonstrate their athletic abilities while strengthening inter-year bonding and institutional pride.
 SPARDHA 2026 not only encouraged competitive excellence but also reinforced the core values of teamwork, confidence, and holistic development upheld by Study Hall College.

-The interactive workshop introduced students to the fundamentals of Artificial Intelligence.
+An interactive workshop introduced students to the fundamentals of Artificial Intelligence

 Study Hall College had the privilege of hosting Mr. Prashant Singh, a seasoned data science expert with over 12 years of industry experience, for an engaging session titled “Demystifying Chatbots: A Practical Peek into AI.”